tomasUnverdorben/floor-flow/README.md

 3. Use the floor selector to pick the level you want to edit.
 In the toolbar you can:
    - set the total number of floors,
    - upload or remove a floor plan image for the active floor,
+   - **draw a new seat area** by clicking the *Draw seat area* button and dragging a rectangle on the map,
+   - **resize seats directly on the plan** by grabbing the corner handles,
    - drag and reposition seats,
    - add or remove seats,
-   - update labels, zones, notes, and the seat’s floor,
+   - update labels, zones, notes, floor assignment, width, height, and rotation,
    - fine-tune zoom and marker size.
 4. Changes save automatically to `server/data/seats.json` (seat coordinates/floor) and the floor-plan storage (filesystem or MongoDB).